 Teaching children to brush their teeth from a young age, for example, will help them to have great personal hygiene all throughout their life.

 If a child grows up in a healthy home, they are more likely to be healthy as adults.
 Make sure to teach them healthy habits from an early age.

 10. Builds Enthusiasm for Learning

 You can help your child develop a love for learning from an early age.
 If you encourage it, they will love school and the process of learning.
 If you don’t, school may be harder for them [source].

 A child’s brain is like a sponge.
-They absolutely love to learn at such a young age.
+They absolutely love to learn.
 They are curious about anything and everything.
-What your child learns during the first few years of their life will make a huge impact on their future.
+What children learn during the first few years of their life will make a huge impact on their future.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!

 Sign up and you’ll receive a downloadable set of printable puzzles, games and short stories, as well as the Learning Through Play Activity Pack which includes an entire year of activities for 3 to 6-year-olds.